 c.
 The CAAR shall perform other duties and tasks as assigned by the LAUC-SB Executive Board.

 Section 4.
 Research and Professional Development Committee (RPD)

 a.
 The Research and Professional Development Committee shall consist of an elected Vice-Chair/Chair-Elect, an elected Chair and sufficient members, as confirmed by the Executive Board, to conduct the business of the Committee on Professional Development.
-The Vice-Chair/Chair-Elect assumes the position in July, following the election in June, and shall succeed to the office of Chair in the second year of a two-year term.
-The terms of committee members will begin in July.
+The Vice-Chair/Chair-Elect assumes the position on 1 July, following the election in June, and shall succeed to the office of Chair in the second year of a two-year term.
+The terms of committee members will begin on 1 July.
 In addition, the LAUC-SB representative to the statewide Research and Professional Development Committee is a member of this committee, serving according to the statewide terms of office.

 b.
 The RPD fulfills the mandate of the Academic Personnel Manual (APM) for a committee to advise the Chancellor or designee in research and professional development matters for members of the librarian series.
 Specific functions of the RPD in this regard shall be as follows:

 1) to solicit and review research proposals submitted to the University-wide Research Grants for Librarians Program by LAUC-SB members and recommend funding of proposals to the Office of the President.

 2) to monitor and approve disbursement of all funds for research and travel.

 3) to advise the LAUC-SB Executive Board on matters relating to professional development.